rhuille/squid/README.md

 Once your connectors configured, you want to query these data (coming from different system) in the same language.

-Here I propose to simply query the output DataFrame in SQL using `sqlalchemy`
+Here I propose to query the output DataFrame:
+- in SQL using `sqlalchemy` implemented in `SQLAlchemyExecuter`
+- in `pandas` implemented in `PandasExecuter`

 ### How to run the example: